 Dear brother, if Allah forgives us, who are we to hold anger and not forgive?
 Are we higher than Allah?
 I kindly urge you to really think about how you truly feel and if what you are feeling would be pleasing to Allah.
 Also, is your anger and unwillingness to forgive something that the prophet Muhammad (PBUH) would himself forgive?

 Please think about these things deeply, insha’Allah.
 It is out of love and concern for your future happiness as well as relationships that it is suggested insha’Allah re-examine your position and your feelings regarding this.
-I kindly suggest, brother, that while in college you try not to focus on what other people are doing.
+I kindly suggest, brother, that while in college you try not to focus on what other women and men are doing.
 I know that is hard because it’s all around you.
 However, it seems to be really affecting your mental health, especially regarding anger issues.

 I kindly suggest that you continue to socialize with your male friends, do enjoyable things, focus on your studies and try not to let others sinful behaviors affect you.
 I will kindly suggest insha’Allah if your anger continues that you seek counseling from your imam at the Masjid or from a Muslim counselor at an Islamic Center.
 Sometimes when we are really angry and upset about something it will usually go away after a time.
 However the way you expressed your feelings, I am not sure if this will be the case with you.